go-task/task/README.md

 The above sample saves the path into a new variable which is then again echoed.

-You can use environment variables, task level variables and a file called `Variables` as source of variables.
+You can use environment variables, task level variables and a file called `Taskvars.yml` (or `Taskvars.toml` or `Taskvars.json`) as source of variables.

 They are evaluated in the following order:

-Task local variables are overwritten by variables found in `Variables`.
+Task local variables are overwritten by variables found in `Taskvars` file.
-Variables found in `Variables` are overwritten with variables from the environment.
+Variables found in `Taskvars` file are overwritten with variables from the environment.
 The output of the last command is stored in the environment.
 So you can do something like this: